Black Film Festival

-The 2nd Annual Kamloops Black Film Festival is back!
+The 3rd Annual Kamloops Black Film Festival is back—with a fresh new series format!

 About the Kamloops Black Film Festival